rrramble/ielts/README.md

 - Correct grammar
 - Correct meaning
 - Correct collocation
-- Do you want to show off using 'a high-level word'?
-Do not do it!
+- Do not show off using 'a high-level word'.

 Other hints related to Lexical resource: